HF Transceiver - Band-Pass Filter Module

 - Have a sufficient number of filters to enable general coverage reception of 0.5MHz to 30MHz and provide uniform high performance for any given frequency within this range.

-- Be usable in the transmit path with an rf power handling rated at 1 watt.
+- Be usable on the transmit path with a rf power handling rated at 1 watt.

-- Give good suppression to frequencies that fall below or above the wanted frequency passband.
+- Provide good suppression to frequencies that fall below or above the desired frequency pass band.

 Typical Band Pass Filter |

-On the illustration image the pass band is defined by a blue line, notice that it extends beyond the flat top of the mountain and encroaches onto the mountain sides, this is called the -3dB point or the frequency at which the measured power level is 3dB below the maximum value, it is a common standard used for RF measurements.
+In the illustration image, the pass band is defined by a blue line.
+Notice that it extends beyond the flat top of the mountain and encroaches onto the mountain sides.
+This is called the -3dB point or the frequency at which the measured power level is 3dB below the maximum value, it is a common standard used for RF measurements.

-It should be noted that ripple can occur on the mountain top on poorly designed filters resulting in unwanted distortion and losses so it is important to keep ripple to an absolute minimum.
+It should be noted that ripple can occur on the mountain top of a poorly designed filter resulting in unwanted distortion and losses so it is important to keep ripple to an absolute minimum.

 The filter stop band is the frequency range measured from the -3dB point down to the -60dB point or base of our mountain.
-In an ideal world the mountain slopes would be a sheer drop or 90 degrees to the flat top resulting in a "brick wall" filter, fundamentally this would only allows signals through in the wanted pass band.
+In an ideal world, the mountain slopes would be a sheer drop or 90 degrees to the flat top, resulting in a "brick wall" filter.
+Fundamentally, this would only allow signals through in the wanted pass band.

-Signals that fall within the stop band may be deemed as unwanted intruders as they do not fall within the wanted pass band and only the brick wall will keep them out!
-Unfortunately this is not practically achievable in a band pass filter so a compromise must be made in order to keep the stop band narrow and the neighbours at bay.
-In short the more poles (stages) we include in the filter the steeper the mountain slopes will be but this is at the expense of increased build size and RF losses.
+Signals that fall within the stop band may be deemed as unwanted neighbours, they do not fall within the wanted pass band and only the brick wall will keep them out!
+Unfortunately, this is not practically achievable in a band-pass filter so a compromise must be made to keep the stop band narrow and the neighbours at bay.
+We do this by adding more poles (stages) to the filter, which, in turn makes the mountain slope steeper.
+As a consequence the build size of the filter increases and the RF losses become greater.

-To conclude I hope my basic and simplistic approach helps those with lesser knowledge gain a better understanding of the principle operation of the BPF.
+To conclude, I hope my basic and simplistic approach helps those with lesser knowledge gain a better understanding of the principal operation of the BPF.
 It is worth researching the different types of filters in order to gain greater knowledge but that is beyond the scope of my blog or intentions.

-So with the basic principals and design criteria out of the way it is time to develop a set of filters for my Irwell HF Transceiver project.
+So with the basic principles and design criteria out of the way, it is time to develop a set of filters for my Irwell HF Transceiver project.

-I am using a free software program called RFSim99 to model the filters, it is an old but very functional piece of software that is ideal for simulating RF circuits such as filters.
+I am using a free software application called RFSim99 to model the filters.
+It is an old but very functional piece of software that is ideal for simulating RF circuits such as filters.

 The software ceased working on Microsoft operating systems after Windows XP but it will run fine on a virtual PC emulator such as the free Oracle VirtualBox software.